homsim/SASA-Analysis/README.md

 ## Build

 For building the package the created environment should now have all the depedencies.
-Make sure that atomatic uploading to the Anaconda repository is turned of (this is the default).
+Make sure that atomatic uploading to the Anaconda repository is turned off (this is the default).
 Otherwise execute:

 ```
 conda config --set anaconda_upload false